itsthejoker/filamentcolors.xyz/README.md

 # filamentcolors.xyz

-The source code for filamentcolors.xyz ??? a small website for comparing pieces of printed filament and exploring color data.
+The source code for filamentcolors.xyz, a small website for comparing pieces of printed filament and exploring color data.
 This repo includes the Django backend, REST API, templates, and frontend assets.

 - Live site: https://filamentcolors.xyz/
 - Public API root: https://filamentcolors.xyz/api/